Tallaght: Arts and entertainment

 Tallaght Theatre, Tallaght's first dedicated theatre, was launched in 1975 by a not-for-profit amateur dramatic group.
 It is situated on Greenhills Road.
 Built sometime later in 1999 beside the civic offices, the Civic Theatre became Tallaght's second theatre.

 Rua Red hosts arts/entertainment events and groups.
 Tallaght Young Filmmakers are a youth filmmaking group initiated by South Dublin County Council's Arts Office in partnership with local young people.

-Movies@ The Square is a cinema located in the Square shopping centre.
-The cinema boasts 11 screens and a V.I.P lounge.
+"Movies@ The Square" is a cinema located in the Square shopping centre.
+The cinema has 11 screens and a V.I.P lounge.
 The site previously housed UCI Cinemas, before being closed and re-opened as IMC Cinemas.
-IMC closed down this location during the COVID-19 pandemic, with the Movies@ The Square re-opening in 2021.
+IMC closed this location during the COVID-19 pandemic, with the Movies@ The Square re-opening in 2021.

 Irish language use

-Tallaght has a vibrant and intergenerational network of urban Irish speakers.
-This is supported by Gaelphobal Thamhlachta, a cultural association which grew out of Cumann Gaelach Thamhlachta, founded in 1974 as a branch of the Gaelic League.
+Existing and prospective Irish speakers in the area are supported by Gaelphobal Thamhlachta, a cultural association which grew out of Cumann Gaelach Thamhlachta, founded in 1974 as a branch of the Gaelic League.
+In 2015 and 2016, Gaelphobal Thamhlachta received a council grant of €50,000 and a government grant of €150,000, intended to facilitate the creation of a local Irish-language cultural centre, including a public café staffed by local Irish speakers.
+A further €30,000 was granted by South Dublin County Council in 2019 to help develop a theatre as part of a cultural centre in Tallaght village.
+Gaelphobal Thamhlachta opened a bilingual café as part of a cultural centre in Tallaght village in December 2019.

-Particular emphasis has been placed on providing education through Irish.
-There are now three Gaelscoileanna (Irish-speaking primary schools), Scoil Santain (founded in 1979), Scoil Chaitlín Maude (founded in 1986) (Caitlín Maude, after whom the latter is named, was a well-known Irish-language poet, singer and activist who settled in the area), as well as Scoil na Giúise founded in 2012.
-There is also an Irish-medium secondary school, Coláiste de hÍde.
+There are three Gaelscoileanna (Irish-speaking primary schools) in the area.
+These include Scoil Santain (founded in 1979), Scoil Chaitlín Maude (founded in 1986 and named after Caitlín Maude, an Irish-language poet, singer and activist who settled in the area) and Scoil na Giúise (founded in 2012).
+There is also a Gaelcholáiste (an Irish-medium secondary school), Coláiste de hÍde.

-The importance of the language was given official recognition in 2015 with the announcement of a €50,000 council grant to Gaelphobal Thamhlachta, supplemented by a government grant of €150,000 in 2016, meant to facilitate the creation of a local Irish-language cultural centre, including a public cafe staffed by local Irish speakers.
-A further €30,000 was granted by South Dublin County Council in 2019 to help develop a theatre as part of a cultural centre at 518 Tallaght Village.
-Gaelphobal Thamhlachta opened a bilingual café named 'Aon Scéal?' as part of a cultural centre in Tallaght village in December 2019.
+Flags

-Flag projects
+Early flag projects

-In October 2008 An Bhratach Fhulaingt or The Suffering Flag was designed for Tallaght during The D'No Project, run by Tallaght Youth Theatre in partnership with Tallaght Community Arts, and funded by Léargas - and was intended to be flown at the new county arts centre, Rua Red, on 17 and 18 April 2009.
-However, the flag was ultimately not flown and instead, its colours were utilised within aspects of the performance.
+In October 2008, An Bhratach Fhulaingt, or the "suffering flag" in English, was designed for Tallaght during The D'No Project, run by Tallaght Youth Theatre in partnership with Tallaght Community Arts, and funded by Léargas.
+This flag was intended to be flown at the new county arts centre, Rua Red, on 17 and 18 April 2009.
+However, the flag was ultimately not flown and instead, its colours were used within aspects of the performance.

-The flag developed into "An Bhratach Seasmhacht", or "The Endurance Flag", which was flown from The Cabin at the Fettercairn Community Centre for 12 months, as part of Tallaght Community Arts 'Headin' Out Project' between 2013 and 2014.
+The flag developed into An Bhratach Seasmhacht, of the "endurance flag" in English.
+This flag was flown from The Cabin at the Fettercairn Community Centre for 12 months, as part of Tallaght Community Arts "Headin' Out Project" between 2013 and 2014.